 *If you have a long-term lung condition you should have a self-management plan.
 If you don’t, talk to your GP or nurse about getting one.

 Flu can be a serious illness, especially if you’re living with a lung condition.
 That’s why people with long-term conditions are eligible for a free flu jab.
 Don’t put it off.
-Ask your GP or pharmacy today.
+When autumn arrives, ask your GP or pharmacist about getting a free flu jab.
 Having a flu jab reduces the risk that you will need to be admitted to hospital.

 If you can, avoid contact with people who have cold symptoms

-Cold and flu spread very easily.
-It’s so easy for children and grandchildren to pass their infections on.
-So if your grandchildren are full of cold, it’s best to wave to them through the window!
-This can be hard, especially if you are asked to look after children when they are off school because they are unwell, but it’s important to look after your own health.
+Cold and flu infections spread very easily.
+So, if your friends and family are full of cold, it’s best to wave to them through the window!
+You should tell your friends and family that if they have a cold of flu they shouldn’t visit.
+This can be hard, but it’s important to look after your own health.